What you need to know about Coronavirus (COVID-19)

 How your benefits will work

 If you are a HealthLink State of Illinois health plan member: COVID-19 diagnostic test and exam: Covered at 100%; no member cost share.
+This benefit is effective through October 22, 2020.
 COVID-19 treatment: if you are diagnosed with COVID-19, your treatment will be covered at 100%, with no member cost share.
+This benefit is effective through October 22, 2020.
 You can also visit a doctor from home: Telemedicine Program from HealthLink: Covered at 100%; no member cost share.
-Members can call 855-717-6800 to speak to a doctor anytime.
-Telehealth services: through electronic or telephonic methods.
-This includes medical consults, psychiatry, mental health treatment, substance use disorder treatment and related services.
+Members can call 855-717-6800, visit HealthLink.careclix.com or download the HealthLink Telemedicine app to start a telephone or video visit with a board-certified doctor, psychiatrist or psychologist.
+This benefit is effective through October 17, 2020.
+Telehealth services: This benefit is effective through October 17, 2020.
+Telehealth services through electronic or telephonic method include medical consults, psychiatry, mental health treatment, substance use disorder treatment and related services.

 - Out-of-network providers - subject to the same plan benefits as if they were rendered in an office setting; members will be responsible for any out-of-pocket expenses.